4 Technical bulletins

 If the vehicle complied with New Zealand legal requirements in its original condition, the vehicle inspector must determine whether or not the modified vehicle complies with legal requirements for vehicles operating in-service in New Zealand.

-If a vehicle has modifications that exceed the low volume vehicle (LVV) threshold, it must undergo LVV certification, or be re-configured back to manufacturer’s specifications.
+If a vehicle has modifications that exceed the low volume vehicle (LVV) or heavy vehicle thresholds, it must undergo LVV or HVS certification according to its new class, or be re-configured back to manufacturer’s specifications.

-The vehicle should be recorded in LANDATA as its original class.
-A note must be added to the vehicle record, stating that vehicle modifications have resulted in a change of class (and identify the new class).
+The vehicle should be recorded in LANDATA as its original new class.
+A note must be added to the vehicle record, stating that vehicle modifications have resulted in a change of class (and identify the previous class).

 - 1 Introduction